Find Your Way - Residential Course Application Form - December 2019

 Guest speakers from the classical music sector are also invited to Find Your Way group meetings, to provide different perspectives and additional learning.

-* The residential course in 2020 is conditional on successful fundraising, the outcome of which will be known by late autumn 2019
+* The residential course is conditional on successful fundraising.

-Find Your Way is part-funded by the ABO Trust and each participant’s orchestra/ organisation is expected to contribute a course fee of £1,500 plus VAT which may be reduced subject to the successful outcome of fundraising.
+Find Your Way is part-funded by the ABO Trust and each participant’s orchestra/ organisation is expected to contribute a fee of £1,500 plus VAT.

 Find Your Way aims to be a programme that is tailored to your professional development needs, determined by you, with a balance between a flexible programme of mentoring, training and meetings within a 9-month structure.
-There are key elements that the ABO expects you will attend e.g. the first three group sessions, the ABO Conference/ the Fresh Thinking session, the residential course and the final group session.
-The rest of the programme should fit around your working life, and we would encourage you to talk to your CEO/line manager about participating in the programme before submitting your application.
+There are key elements that the ABO expects the participants will attend e.g. the first three group meetings, the ABO Conference/ the Fresh Thinking session, the residential course and the final group meeting.
+The rest of the programme should fit around the participant’s working life, and we would encourage you to talk to your CEO/line manager about participating in the programme before submitting your application.

 Participation in the programme aims to provide the following outcomes: